jbrukh/goneuro/README.md

 ### Installation

 Use [go-gb](http://code.google.com/p/go-gb/) to build.
-(Makefiles to come.)
+(Currently, the auto-generated makefiles are having compatibility issues.)

 ### Documentation

-See the GoPkgDoc documentation [here](http://gopkgdoc.appspot.com/pkg/github.com/jbrukh/goneuro).
+See goneuro source and example below.

 ------------

 ### Features

-TBD
+* Easy-to-use interface
+* Speed

 ------------

 ### Example

 See the example/ directory.